-This black bean chocolate cake calls for canned black beans with no added salt.
+This vegan chocolate cake calls for canned black beans with no added salt.
 Be sure to drain and rinse the beans well.
 Alternatively you can use dried black beans that have been cooked until tender.

 Black beans are a good source of protein and fiber, plus they contain plenty of magnesium.
 They’re a nutrient-dense ingredient that boosts the nutritional value of this treat.

-This chocolate black bean cake is sweetened with maple syrup, but you can substitute agave if you prefer.
+This cake is sweetened with maple syrup, but you can substitute agave if you prefer.

-This bean cake gets its chocolaty flavor from unsweetened cocoa powder.
-There are two main types of cocoa powder available at most grocery stores: Dutch process cocoa powder or natural cocoa powder.
+This cake gets its chocolaty flavor from unsweetened cocoa powder.
+There are two main types of cocoa powder available at most grocery stores: Dutch-process cocoa powder or natural cocoa powder.
 Either kind will work in this recipe.

 This recipe calls for coconut flour, which gives this grain-free cake a satisfying texture and a subtle hint of coconut flavor.
 I don’t recommend substituting other types of flour in this recipe because coconut flour is much more absorbent than most other flours.